Three stratas, three solutions for electric vehicle charging

 "At the time I remember saying, 'Well, we're not opposed to it, but it's not easy, and it would be a complicated thing," says the strata council member.
 "We explained that you have to run wiring right from the electrical room, and that it would be a big job.
 And they said, 'Oh, yeah, you're right.
 Okay, forget it.'"

-"The bundled package they offered incorporated the rebate, and the idea was that if we could just get seven people who could pay for individual hardware in their parking spots, we could get it done for $2,500 each," says Rudy.
-"The only amount billed directly to the strata was the amount covered by the rebate."
+"The bundled package they offered incorporated the BC Hydro incentive, and the idea was that if we could just get seven people who could pay for individual hardware in their parking spots, we could get it done for $2,500 each," says Rudy.
+"The only amount billed directly to the strata was the amount covered by the BC Hydro grant."

-They wound up getting 10 people aboard, and even two months after the chargers were installed, no one in the building owns a plug-in electric vehicle.
+They wound up getting 10 people aboard, and even two months after the chargers were installed, no one in the building owns a plug-in EV.

 Rudy says installation was done without requiring the cost of an additional transformer, and that the estimated capacity should allow for up to 30 Level 2 chargers installed before a transformer is added.
 The contractor also included wiring to all levels of the parking garage, even to one level where no chargers have been installed yet.